Amazon Web Services vs Heroku

 2014.
 AWS now supports Docker containers

-Amazon announced the preview availability of EC2 Container Services – the new service for managing Docker containers that boosts Amazon Web Services support for hybrid cloud.
-This bring the benefits of easy development management, portability between environments, lower risk in deployments, smoother maintenance and management of application components, and the ability for it all to work together.
-AWS isn’t the first cloud provider to offer Docker’s open source engine support.
-Google has extended its support for Docker containers with its new Google Container Engine powered by its own Kubernetes, announced just last week during the Google Cloud Platform Live event.
-And, back in August, Microsoft announced its support for Kubernetes in managing Docker containers in Azure.
+Amazon has announced the preview availability of EC2 Container Services, a new service dedicated to managing Docker containers and enhancing the support for hybrid cloud in Amazon Web Services.
+This offering brings forth a range of benefits, including streamlined development management, seamless portability across different environments, reduced deployment risks, smoother maintenance and management of application components, and comprehensive interoperability.
+It is important to note that AWS is not the first cloud provider to provide support for Docker's open-source engine.
+Google has recently expanded its support for Docker containers through the introduction of its Google Container Engine, which is powered by its own Kubernetes and was announced just last week during the Google Cloud Platform Live event.
+Furthermore, Microsoft had previously announced its support for Kubernetes in managing Docker containers in Azure back in August.

 2014.
 Salesforce connects Heroku to its cloud

-Salesforce finally connected the Heroku cloud application platform (which it acquired in 2010) to Force.com with the release of the Heroku Connect tool.
-Heroku and Force.com represent two vastly different development systems based on completely different programming languages—but Salesforce now has a working bi-directional connection between them.
-Instead of a deep integration with Heroku, Salesforce customers can connect Heroku apps to Salesforce without the need for extensive recoding, which is a potentially expensive and time-consuming affair.
-Salesforce knows it needs to show off tools like Heroku Connect to attract developers and convince them Force.com will work with popular Web toolkits like Node.js, Ruby on Rails and Java.
+After acquiring the Heroku cloud application platform in 2010, Salesforce has finally established a connection between Heroku and Force.com through the introduction of the Heroku Connect tool.
+Although Heroku and Force.com are built on different development systems with distinct programming languages, Salesforce has successfully established a functional bi-directional link between them.
+This connection eliminates the need for extensive recoding, which can be both expensive and time-consuming, allowing Salesforce customers to effortlessly connect their Heroku apps to the Salesforce ecosystem.
+Salesforce recognizes the importance of showcasing tools like Heroku Connect to attract developers and assure them that Force.com seamlessly integrates with popular web toolkits like Node.js, Ruby on Rails, and Java.

 2014.
 Amazon and Microsoft drop cloud prices